diesc/diesc.github.io/_posts/2017-05-02-jekyll-structure.md

 Now you're asking yourself: - Where are the other files and folders?

-The others files and folders are located in Ruby gem folder.
-To know where the gem folder is located, open your command prompt or terminal (if you're on Linux or Mac OS X), go to **myblog** folder and type:
+They are in Ruby's gem folder.
+To know where the gem folder is, open your command prompt or terminal (if you’re on Linux or Mac OS X), go to **myblog** folder and type:

 ```
 bundle show minima
 ```
 ![cmd](/assets/img/cmd1.png)

-If you open in your favorite text editor.
+If you open your project in a text editor, it will seem like this.

 ![Files and Folders2](/assets/img/j2.png)